-Leptospirosis, also called Weil's disease, is an infection you can catch from animals.
+Leptospirosis, also called Weil's disease, is an infection you can get from animals, soil or water.
 It's rare in the UK.

-- soil or freshwater (such as from a river, canal or lake) containing infected pee gets in your mouth, eyes or a cut – usually during activities like kayaking, outdoor swimming or fishing
+- soil or freshwater (such as water from a river, canal or lake) that contains infected pee gets in your mouth, eyes or a cut, usually during activities like kayaking, outdoor swimming or fishing

 It's very rare to get leptospirosis from pets, other people or bites.

-- a very high temperature, or feel hot and shivery
+- a high temperature, or you feel hot and shivery

 - a headache